Fractional-Step Runge--Kutta Methods: Representation and Linear Stability Analysis: Main results

-We note that the entire tableau \cref{ex:strang_3op_GP} has the structure \cref{gark_tab}.
-We further note that the tableaux presented in \cite{Gonzalez-Pinto2021} have the same structure as the compact Butcher tableau \cref{tab:extended_tab_comp} after re-ordering the intermediate variables $\YY_{k,i}^{[\ell]}$.
-Note that our format has a few advantages in implementation: it is easier to arrange data row-by-row in the order they appear and solve for $\YY_{k,i}^{[\ell]}$ when using a block lower-triangular matrix.
+We note that the Butcher tableau \cref{ex:OS22b_gark} is equivalent to the compact Butcher tableau \cref{ex:OS22b_comp} after re-ordering the intermediate variables $\YY_{k,i}^{[\ell]}$.
+In implementation, we note that the format of~\cref{ex:OS22b_comp} is convenient because it is intuitive to construct the tableau from the data row-by-row in the order in which they are used and also to solve for $\YY_{k,i}^{[\ell]}$ when using the block lower-triangular form.

 \end{rmk}